Dust

 “Tell me about it.”
 He sounded less sleepy.

-“The buttons, yeah.
+“‘The buttons’, yeah.
 You’ve been reading 1950 crime novels, again, haven’t you?
 But I’m losing sleep here.
 Get on with it.”

-“Well, Thug 2 said not to do that, he’d cooperate, and told him the drugs were hidden in the flour canister in the kitchen.
-Well, you know me.
+“Well, you know me, Frank.
 If there were controlled substances on the premises, that was shocking—and illegal—and morally wrong, too.
-I didn’t want Thug 1 getting them.
-So, I knocked on the door and yelled, “Police, open the door.”
-Nobody answered, strangely enough, so I yelled, “You’ve got five minutes, then I’m calling for back up, and we’ll bust in.
+I didn’t want Thug 1 getting away with that on principle; he was probably even a dealer.
+So, I knocked on the door and yelled, ‘Police, open the door.’
+Nobody answered, not exactly to my surprise, and I yelled again, “I’ll give you five minutes; then I’m calling for back up, and we’ll bust in.
 I’m going down to my car to call it in now.
 Don’t run.
+And leave the dope where it is.
 I can see everything, except while I’m making my call because my car’s in the back.”

 “You told him that?!”

-“Oh, that.
-Well, you see, if he were a smart thug, he’d probably have done that, and I’d have had to change my plan.
-But he was dumb, like most of them are, and probably scared because he knew how efficient the cops are in this town.
-Maybe he didn’t like the idea of being collared with the dope in his possession.
-You’ll have to ask him when you get him.
-Anyway, I peeked around the corner and watched him come out, and he was clean.
-I don’t mean clean like he had no drugs, I mean he was clean.
+“But there’s one more reason than that to think he’d left without the drugs.
+See, I peeked around the corner and watched him come out, and he was clean.
+I don’t mean clean like he had no drugs; I mean his clothes were clean.
 If he’d dug through that flour, in a hurry to get the goods and scram, he’d have been covered with it.
 But, he didn’t have any flour on him and didn’t have a canister, either, so I knew you’d get a clean bust on Thug 2.
-Clean, get it?”
+Clean; you understand?”

 Frank was quiet for a second or two, then said, “That’s the worst story you’ve ever told me, and you’ve told me some doozies.
 How much of that is true?
 Any of it? ”